About the College

-The College of Chiropodists of Ontario (COCOO) is one of Ontario’s 23 self-regulated health profession Colleges in the province of Ontario established through the Regulated Health Professions Act, 1991 (RHPA).
+The College of Chiropodists of Ontario (COCOO) is one of Ontario’s 26 self-regulated health profession Colleges, established through the Regulated Health Professions Act, 1991 (RHPA).
 The College regulates both Chiropodists and Podiatrists.

 The role and authority of the College is set out in the RHPA, the Health Professions Procedural Code, the Chiropody Act, 1991 and the regulations, made under these Acts along with the policies and by-laws of the College.